changkun/modern-cpp-tutorial/book/en-us/04-containers.md

 ### `std::forward_list`

-`std::forward_list` is a list container, and the usage is basically similar to `std::list`, so we don't spend a lot of time introducing it.
+`std::forward_list` is a list container, and the usage is similar to `std::list`, so we don't spend a lot of time introducing it.

 Need to know is that, unlike the implementation of the doubly linked list of `std::list`, `std::forward_list` is implemented using a singly linked list.
 Provides element insertion of `O(1)` complexity, does not support fast random access (this is also a feature of linked lists),